Its really dificult two read thru a post that the awthur hasnt korrected. Its like their knot even tryng!

 Tip #4.
 Never Stop Learning, Growing, and Challenging Yourself

 As a writer who has written for a long time, I have never stopped challenging myself to learn new words, explore new ideas, create original content when it seems the well has run dry, push the boundaries, and learn, learn, learn.

 As a photographer, there is no end to the skill and experience that you can add to your growing tool belt.
 If you’re in a rut, challenge yourself to excel in a new facet of photography, or excel afresh in an old one.

-However, whatever you do, do it with excellence; excellence in skill, business, quality, marketing, and content.
-And never stop growing, learning, and improving.
+Make sure that whatever you do, you DO IT WITH EXCELLENCE; excellence in skill, business, quality, marketing, and content.
+And never stop growing, learning, and improving!

 Do you have any questions or comments about Making a Great First Impression?
 Leave us a comment below - we would love to hear from you!
 And please share our tutorial using the social sharing buttons - we really appreciate it!